-Falafel is a popular Middle Eastern street food that make a delicious and satisfying vegan main dish or appetizer.
+Falafel is a popular Middle Eastern street food that makes a delicious and satisfying vegan main dish or appetizer.
 It's made from rehydrated dry chickpeas or fava beans.
 (Canned beans are also acceptable.)
 The beans are soaked until plump and then combined with flavorful ingredients like green onions, parsley, onion, garlic and a host of warm and toasty spices like cumin, coriander and red pepper.

-The word falafel refers to the fried chickpea balls as well as the sandwich that's made with the balls.
+The word falafel refers to the fried chickpea balls as well as the sandwich that's often made with the balls.
 It's a versatile food, and it doesn't always have to be a deep-fried grease bomb.
 Learn how to make a healthier falafel at home from scratch with these easy tips.

 Try These: Healthy Middle Eastern Recipes

 The key to healthier falafel is making a flavorful dough.
 No matter how you choose to cook falafel, the dough is made in practically the same manner.

 Start with dried chickpeas or fava beans.
 Soak these beans overnight or up to 24 hours so that they turn creamy and tender.
 If you forget to soak the beans or don't have the time, you can also start with canned chickpeas or garbanzo beans.

 Combine the beans with onion, garlic, parsley, green onions and any number of fragrant ingredients you prefer.
 Next, add your preferred spices.
 Traditional falafel recipes include spices like coriander and cumin.
 Cayenne or red pepper is used for a hint of heat.
 Salt and pepper are also added.

 Mash all of your ingredients with a fork or potato masher.
 For a reliably smooth dough, you can whir all the ingredients in a food processor, too.